metricly/metricly-docs/content/integrations/nagios/_index.md

 tags: ["#nagios", "#integrations" ]
 author: Lawrence Lane
 ---
 Nagios is a comprehensive enterprise-class open source monitoring service.
-You can use our [Metricly Event Handler](https://github.com/netuitive/netuitive-event-handler) to send your Nagios events to Metricly.
+You can use our [Metricly Event Handler](https://github.com/netuitive/netuitive-event-handler) to send your Nagios events to CloudWisdom.

-## Sending Nagios Events to Metricly
+## Sending Nagios Events to CloudWisdom

 1. Hover on your account name in the top right-hand corner and click **API Keys** from the drop-down menu.
 2. Copy the **API Key** from the _Custom_ integration in the table.